LLNL/zfp/docs/source/overview.rst

 and can often be discarded (zeroed) with limited impact on accuracy.

-The next several sections cover information on the |zfp| algorithm and its parameters; the C API; the compressed array classes; examples of how to perform compression and work with the classes; how to use the binary file compressor; and code examples that further illustrate how to use |zfp|.
+The next several sections cover information on the |zfp| algorithm and its parameters; the C API; the compressed array classes; the Python and Fortran APIs; examples of how to perform compression and work with the classes; how to use the binary file compressor; and code examples that further illustrate how to use |zfp|.
 The documentation concludes with frequently asked questions and troubleshooting, as well as current limitations and future development directions.

 For questions not answered here, please contact